Eldanditechnologies/CryoBank/README.md

-cost will be estimated based on functions of the dashboard.. also ui ux included check every folder
+Cost will be estimated based on functions of the dashboard.. also ui ux included check every folder